HuangGahow/Trading-Support-Tools/README.md

 # Trading-Support-Tools

-Some basic automational tools for generating confirmation letter and unwind details in FICC Derivatives Trading You could use Pyinstaller to transform .py to exe.
+Some basic automational tools for generating confirmation letter and unwind details in FICC Derivatives Trading.

+You could use Pyinstaller to transform .py to exe.

 Remainder:

 Use a virtual enviroment will avoid creating too large size of file.
 Due to Pyinstaller will package all modules in your py environment, creating a new virtual enviroments without installing unnessesary modules will helps a lot.

 Example:

 #create virtual environment
 conda create -n aotu python=3.6